 To register for the program or to receive more information, complete the form below.
 A WILD Outside program facilitator will be in contact.

-WILD Outside programs will be available in multiple cities across the country.
+WILD Outside programs are in multiple cities across the country.
 Here is a schedule:

 WILD Outside is a program developed by the Canadian Wildlife Federation and funded by the Government of Canada through its Canada Service Corps initiative, which also funds the CWF-lead Canadian Conservation Corps program targeting Canadians aged 18 to 30.
 The Canada Service Corps is a national movement designed to build a culture of volunteer service that empowers young Canadians to make an impact.
 The Canada Service Corps was announced as Canada's new national youth service initiative on January 16, 2018.